Input-to-state stability in integral norms for linear infinite-dimensional systems: Input-to-state stability in integral norms

 whenever $\norm{u}_{L^p([0,t], U)}= 1$.
 So, linearity implies that

 Setting $G:=\gamma(1)$, and using the triangle inequality, we obtain~(iii).

-``(iii) $\Rightarrow$ (ii)'': We've already shown exponential stability above, whereas infinite-time $L^p$-$L^q$-admissibility is immediate by setting $x:=0$ into the inequality in~(iii). \end{proof}
+``(iii) $\Rightarrow$ (ii)'': Exponential stability is already shown above and infinite-time $L^p$-$L^q$-admissibility is immediate by setting $x:=0$ into the inequality in~(iii). \end{proof}

-Proposition~\ref{prop:p-q-iss-implies-exponential-stability} reduces the analysis of $L^p$-$L^q$-ISS for linear systems to that of infinite-time $L^p$-$L^q$ admissibility and exponential stability of the semigroup.
+Proposition~\ref{prop:p-q-iss-implies-exponential-stability} reduces the analysis of $L^p$-$L^q$-ISS for linear systems to infinite-time $L^p$-$L^q$ admissibility and exponential stability of the semigroup.
 As recalled before, infinite-time $L^p$-admissibility for exponentially stable semigroups is equivalent to $L^p$-admissibility.
 If $p= q$ and the semigroup is analytic, we have shown a corresponding result for $L^p$-$L^p$-admissibility in Theorem~\ref{thm:infinite-admissibility-sufficient}.
-Consequently, Proposition~\ref{prop:p-q-iss-implies-exponential-stability} can be improved for analytic semigroups in the case $p=q$ as follows:
+Consequently, Proposition~\ref{prop:p-q-iss-implies-exponential-stability} can be improved for analytic semigroups in the case $p=q$: